Michigan Library Love: Libraries to Visit This Summer

 Chelsea District Library

 They have some things you wouldn't expect in a library: tiny fairy houses and barns in their Reading Garden, large sculptures on the lawn that change each year, and even a makerspace.
-The makerspace room holds equipment that helps you create things: sewing machines, resin and 3D printers, laser cutters and CNC routers, vinyl heat presses and more.
+The makerspace room houses equipment for creating things: sewing machines, resin and 3D printers, laser cutters and CNC routers, vinyl heat presses and more.
 It's a place to let your ingenuity shine, so they call it the Ingenuity Engine.

 Metro Detroit